 Aside from the injustice of it, the segregation leads to suspicion.
 Most Afghans – poor before, even poorer since the Nato occupation – couldn’t afford to eat at these places even if they were allowed through the double-gated doors.
 Taxi drivers go in circles trying to find the often unmarked restaurants; chauffeurs are told to wait in their cars as their expat employers dine inside the fortified walls.
 Afghans would ask me: ‘What is it like inside that place?
 What do you do there?’
 After the Taverna massacre, the Taliban spokesman Zabiullah Mujahid issued a statement claiming responsibility for the attack on the ‘hotel’.

 Taverna and many other restaurants popular with foreigners are in Wazir Akbar Khan, where Kabul’s upper-middle class lived in the 1970s; it’s now the site of Nato’s Green Zone.
 According to the US military’s counter-insurgency paradigm, Taliban insurgents embed themselves in the civilian population, turning innocent people into human shields and getting them killed.
+The insurgents easily camouflage themselves in the urban landscape.
 But it is the Green Zone that is embedded in the heart of Kabul, placing soldiers and civilians within deadly range of each other.